Preventive Care for Seniors: Why the Need?

 According to the White House, what used to cost seniors $100 out of pocket for a colon cancer screening will now have no expenses attached.
 This means that many life-saving services will be more widely accessible, giving you the opportunity to live healthier and reduce your risks of disease later in life.

-Medicare and preventive services
+Medicare and preventive care for seniors

 If you’re a Medicare beneficiary, you can receive many preventive services completely free, including an annual wellness visit with your primary care doctor.
 Many other visits are covered under your Medicare Part B plan, but it is important to take advantage of your yearly visit.
 During this doctor visit, your height, weight and blood pressure will be taken, in addition to a simple vision test and a calculation of your body mass index.
 This visit is intended to compile an up-to-date assessment of your health, enabling you and your doctor to find the best methods for preventing future diseases or health concerns.